withastro/astro/.changeset/mighty-pants-rush.md

 'astro': patch
 ---

-fix cli command name typo
+Fixes a typo in the command name of the CLI